stratself/tswg/README.md

 1. Clone the repo and optionally build the container

+2. Fetch a WireGuard file from your VPN provider and format it to look like `./example.wg0.conf`.
+The main tweak is to remove the DNS field.

-2. Configure `docker-compose.yml` to your own tastes and bring it up
+3. Configure `docker-compose.yml` to your own tastes and bring it up

 ## Environment variables